|

 much simpler than the finite ones.

-One example is the sum (properly called a "series"):
+One example is the following sum (properly called a power series):

 When the ancient Greeks were still wrestling with the concept of infinity,